PGL Major Antwerp 2022

 The PGL Major Antwerp 2022, also known as PGL Major 2022 or Antwerp 2022, was the seventeenth Counter-Strike: Global Offensive (CS:GO) Major Championship.
-It was held in Antwerp, Belgium at the Sportpaleis from May 9 to 22, 2022.
+It was held in Antwerp, Belgium at the Sportpaleis from 9 to 22 May 2022.
 Twenty-four teams participated, with most qualifying through regional tournaments.
 It featured a US$1,000,000 prize pool, half of the previous Major.
 It was the third Major hosted by the Romanian organization PGL, after PGL Major: Kraków 2017 and PGL Major Stockholm 2021.
 The Major would be won by FaZe Clan, the first international team in CS:GO history to win a Major.

 Background

 Counter-Strike: Global Offensive is a multiplayer first-person shooter video game developed by Hidden Path Entertainment and Valve Corporation.
 It is the fourth game in the Counter-Strike series.
 In professional CS:GO, the Valve-sponsored Majors are the most prestigious tournaments.

 The defending Major Champions were Natus Vincere, who won their first Major at Stockholm 2021.
 Natus Vincere would finish second at the Major, losing to FaZe Clan in the grand finals.